 And who, you ask, collects dirt on prominent individuals, for the purpose of coercion and blackmail?
 Creatures of the underworld: crooks running rackets, and spooks working assets.

 Take a look at the McCloskey list again.
 There are so many spies!
 Bill Barr, the son of an OSS agent, was himself in the CIA, and behaves like an asset for a foreign intelligence service.
-Robert Hanssen—whose brother was Barr’s speechwriter—worked for the KGB.
+Robert Hanssen—whose brother-in-law was Barr’s speechwriter—worked for the KGB.
 Louis Freeh, head of the FBI when Hanssen was busted, has connections to foreign intelligence services, and is closely aligned with Rudy Giuliani, whose tentacles extend to Turkey, Romania, and Ukraine.
 Robert Novak deliberately outed a CIA agent.
 Not everyone is involved in espionage, of course, but there was a lot of foreign intelligence activity going on among members of Father McCloskey’s original group—and that doesn’t even count the Vatican, which boasts one of the oldest intelligence service going.
 Certainly their activities were, and remain, shrouded in secrecy—if Opus Dei operated out in the open, after all, a crappy novel like The Da Vinci Code would not have sold so many copies.

 Two more names to consider: Steve Bannon, a Catholic, who, 1) worked with Leo in the Reclaim New York charity, 2) teamed with radical Catholics to take on reformist Pope Francis, and 3) tried to set up a neo-Fascist “gladiator school” in Rome, has ties to Chinese intelligence.
 And while there is no clear connection between Leonard Leo and mercenary CEO and Trump ally Erik Prince—with his alleged ties to Emirati, Israeli, and Chinese intelligence—both of these enormously powerful and influential men are radical Catholics.